Arizona Workers’ Compensation Attorney

 All workers in Arizona have a right to a safe work environment.
 Employees who are injured on the job are entitled to workers’ compensation benefits.
 Unfortunately, benefit claims are frequently denied by workers’ comp insurance carriers or contested by employers.
 The best way to protect your rights if you have sustained a workplace injury or occupational illness is to consult with Disability Attorneys of Arizona.

 Founding attorney Kiel Roeschke has a well-earned reputation as a dedicated advocate of injured and disabled workers.
-Our legal team is well-versed in the rules governing workers’ compensation claims and has a proven history of helping injured workers obtain the benefits they deserve.
+Our legal team is well-versed in the rules governing Arizona workers’ compensation claims and has a proven history of helping injured workers obtain the benefits they deserve.
 When you consult with us, we will work tirelessly to protect your rights and your well-being.
-The sooner you contact our office, the sooner we can start working on your claim.
+The sooner you contact our office, the sooner we can start working on your Arizona workers compensation claim.

 Am I Eligible For Workers’ Compensation Benefits In Arizona?